igdaniel-1/SubscriptionCancellation-React/README.md

 Construct the UI for the reusable JobQuestions component
 - Right now the buttons on this component do nothing when clicked.
 - Changed values for the buttons to reflect the Figma example.

+Editting user data from the front-end
+- In order to modify the provided sample data, I need to pass that data into my child component AKA the unsubscribe modal.
+- Once there, I can modify the data in my DiscountOffer helper function.
+- This updates the downsell_variant and the accepted-downsell to "Yes".
+- Likewise, I added the opposite value editting to the non-disocunt user path.
+- For the 50% of user's who are not offered this deal, my continueClick helper function automatically sets their downsell_variant and the accepted-downsell to "No".
+- I added the cancel.reason update to my radioButtonSelection helper.
+After the user selects the reason to cancel and then continues to the next page, the cancel interface is updated with the selected reason value.
+- If the user completes the full story flow of the unsubscribe without using the deal to resubscribe, their cancelAtPeriodEnd status is updated to true.
+This is managed within my continueClick helper.